Jordi Garcia Fernàndez

 Jordi Garcia Fernàndez (born 22 November 1963, Barcelona) is a biologist whose research focuses on how the novelties present in the key evolutionary transitions arouse during metazoan evolution.
-He is the current vice-rector of research at the University of Barcelona, and a Honorary Research Professor at the University of Oxford.
+He is the current vice-rector of research at the University of Barcelona, and an Honorary Research Professor at the University of Oxford.

 Life and career

 After finishing his grade studies, in 1992 he published his doctoral thesis under the supervision of Emili Saló i Boix in the University of Barcelona.
 Then he moved to Oxford for his Postdoctoral research to the lab of Peter Holland.
 In 1998, he published his research about the ParaHox gene cluster in a Nature paper with Peter Holland and Nina Brooke.

 In the year 2000, Jordi Garcia refused leading the European amphioxus genome project due to the poor state of research in Spain.
 In 2003 he obtained the position of full professor of genetics and in 2007 he was awarded the Honorary Research Professor of Merton College position (Oxford).
 After being elected as Head of Genetics Department in the University of Barcelona in 2015 and (after the departments fusion) of the Genetics, Microbiology and Statistics Department of the University of Barcelona in 2016, he became vice-rector of research of the University of Barcelona after the team led by Joan Guardia won the elections in December 2020.
 Alongside his career he has stablished long-term (national and international) collaborations such as with Peter Holland (Oxford), Manuel Irimia (Barcelona), Hector Escrivá (Banyuls-sur-mer) o Jaime Carvajal (Sevilla).